Hillary Clinton & Alexandria Ocasio-Cortez Troll Jared Kushner Over WhatsApp Use

 “The Royal Court was handling the entire schedule.
 But that is normal for his past trips.”

-The embassy officials in Riyadh said that for Kushner’s last trip, they weren’t even informed about security, which is something they are responsible for arranging, only to find out that the Saudis were provided the Trump adviser with one of their details.
+The embassy officials in Riyadh said that for Kushner’s last trip, they weren’t even informed about security, which is something they are responsible for arranging.
+The embassy officials would later discover that the Saudis were providing the Trump adviser with one of their details.